-Just to be sure though, frequent travellers including myself, should always be on the lookout for anything out of the ordinary wherever we may travel.
+Just to be sure, though, frequent travellers including myself should always be on the lookout for anything out of the ordinary wherever we may travel.
 We should always be awake, aware and alert in order to be able to relax and enjoy a fun filled holiday at any destination of our choice without any of the fear factors.

-Nevertheless violent crimes against foreigners in Thailand are almost unheard of although there have been a couple of remote cases in the past, but please do no alarm yourself unnecessary as criminal activities can happen anywhere.
+Nevertheless, violent crimes against foreigners in Thailand are almost unheard of although there have been a couple of remote cases in the past, but please do no alarm yourself unnecessary as criminal activities can happen anywhere.

 In all of my travels around Thailand, I have never encountered any sort of crime, but then again, I try not to attract crime either.
 Petty crimes and theft such as pick-pocketing, jewellery and bag snatching will always be common no matter where you go.

 Elements of crime will almost certainly be everywhere you go in these circumstances.
-The more you travel, the more you will realize this.
+The more you travel, the more you will realise this.
 You just need to be on guard as well as vigilant at all times wherever you may journey.

 Watch your wallet, handbag and purse when walking in crowded streets, tourist sites, markets and other public places.
 There are many signs warning tourists to be aware of pick-pockets such as at the crowded Chatuchak Weekend Market in Bangkok and other such attractions around the country for that matter.